- April 9, 2019

 Compare your pest control company expenses for a current period versus a prior period and note any differences.
 It is useful to do this for year-to-year and also month-to-month comparisons.
-This will quickly point out whether your business is improving or getting worse!
+This will quickly point out whether your business is improving or getting worse.

-The measure of success is not whether you have a tough problem to deal with, but whether it’s the same problem you had last year.”
+“The measure of success is not whether you have a tough problem to deal with, but whether it’s the same problem you had last year.” —John Foster Dulles

 First off, if you’re not familiar with the terms, here’s some basic accounting lingo regarding accounting periods.
-For this example, let’s assume that today’s date is June 15, 2018
+For this example, let’s assume that today’s date is June 15, 2018.

-- Includes all business activity from January 1, 2018 to June 15, 2018
+- Includes all business activity from Jan.
+1, 2018 to June 15, 2018.

-- Includes all business activity from June 1, 2018 to June 15, 2018
+- Includes all business activity from June 1, 2018 to June 15, 2018.

-- The 12-month period that a business uses to define a full year of activity for accounting purposes
+- The 12-month period that a business uses to define a full year of activity for accounting purposes.

-- The one-year period beginning January 1 and ending December 31
+- The one-year period beginning Jan.
+1 and ending Dec.
+31.

 You can tell an awful lot by looking at where you are on a year-to-date basis and comparing that number to where you were last year at the same date.
 Another good comparison is where you are on a month-to-date basis compared to the same month-to-date period of the prior year.
-Comparing the current year to prior years gives you a big picture understanding of your long-term trends and helps you plan down the road.
+Comparing the current year to prior years gives you a big-picture understanding of your long-term trends and helps you plan down the road.
 Of course, both of these are comparisons and insightful when looking at full years and full months as well.
-But, be careful not to confuse the month-to-month comparison as this month to last month (e.g. June 2018 to May 2018).
+But be careful not to confuse the month-to-month comparison as this month to last month (e.g. June 2018 to May 2018).
 Since the pest control business is seasonal, this comparison won’t tell you much.
 The comparison we are referring to is June 2018 to June 2017.

-Pest Control Company Expenses: Make sure you compare
+Pest Control Company Expenses: Industry Standards

-Compare Your Financial Results Against Industry Standards.
+Compare your financial results against industry standards.
 It’s always nice to know how you are doing when compared to the crowd.
 For instance, knowing how much the average PMP spends on labor will allow you to see how you stack up against the industry.
 Doing such comparisons throughout your Profit and Loss Statement will help you to recognize areas that may be mismanaged in your business.
 On the flip side, you may also spot areas where you are not spending enough and can afford to do so.

-Getting a hold of industry financial standards is not easy in the pest control industry.
+Getting ahold of industry financial standards is not easy in the pest control industry.
 What makes it tough in this industry is that there are so many privately owned businesses.
-So there’s no over-seeing organization like the SEC to standardize and monitor financial statements.
+So there’s no overseeing organization like the SEC to standardize and monitor financial statements.
 Unfortunately, this means there is not much financial data about other companies to reference for your purposes here.
 But that’s not to say that the information cannot be gathered.